sims-hacker-zone/SimPE/README.md

 #### Visual Studio

-Inside the `fullsimpe` folder is the file `Everything.sln`, which can be opened with Visual Studio.
+Inside the `fullsimpe` folder is the file `SimPe.sln`, which can be opened with Visual Studio.

 #### VSCode